Do Go On - 361 - The Hollywood Bandit

 Everything goes grey.

-So, we've got four people who have given us a fact quote question,
+So we've got four people who have given.

-I don't read them until I read them, and here we go.
+I don't read them until I read them and here we go.

 The first one comes from Nathan Damon,

-Love a bit of self-depro there from Nathan.
+Love a bit of self depro

-And Nathan is giving us a suggestion.
+And Nathan is giving us a suggestion,

-You have my permission to read this before you read it.
+you have my permission to read this

-Well, I can't do that because I don't do it.
+I can't do that because I don't do it.

 I'd have to read it before to get the permission.